arkency/posts/posts/2016-04-29-packaging-ruby-programs-in-nixos.md

 From a few weeks we've switched most of our projects CI systems from CircleCI to [Buildkite](https://buildkite.com/).
 Buildkite offers unique offer in which it is us who provide infrastructure and containers to test our applications so we've decided to setup these containers with NixOS and we are by far happy with this solution.

 However in this post I would like to describe how to package a simple ruby program, based on simple password manager CLI utility - [pws](https://github.com/janlelis/pws).
+I've chose such a simple program to reduce the scope of this post - I hope that in future I'll be able to describe more complicated cases.

 <!-- more -->